AOEpeople/aoe_technology_radar/radar/2019-11-01/open-api.md

 ---

-RAML and Swagger have been merged to OpenAPI.
-The OpenAPI Specification is becoming a broadly adopted industry standard for describing modern APIs.
+The OpenAPI Specification is becoming a broadly adopted industry standard for describing modern REST APIs.
+Other initiatives like RAML have [joined](https://blogs.mulesoft.com/dev/api-dev/open-api-raml-better-together/) the OpenAPI Initiative.

 OpenAPI v2 version is basically the former Swagger - and Swagger provides useful tools for OpenAPI like the online editor and viewer http://editor.swagger.io/
 We have also found that this version currently have a good tool support accross languages, so you will find API client and server generation tools for a lot of languages, which makes it quite easy to connect to an API that is described in OpenAPI standard.